basvandervlies/cf_surfsara_lib/README.md

 ### lib/scl/def.cf

-You can also override settings in this file, eg:
+You can also override settings in this file, e.g.:
  * One variable:
 ```
 vars: